nguyenducgiang/rails-girls-translation/welcome/github.md

 git push origin master

-What’s next?
+## What’s next?

-Be a Part of the Open Source Community
+### Trở thành một phần của Cộng đồng Mã nguồn Mở

 Follow your fellow Rails Girls & coaches on GitHub Star or watch their projects
 Fork a repo, then clone and push changes to your fork.
 Share the changes with the originator by sending them a pull request!
-Create an issue on a project when you find a bug Explore other open source projects - search by programming languange or key word Learn more Git
+Create an issue on a project when you find a bug Explore other open source projects - search by programming languange or key word

+## Học thêm về Git

-Check out trygit.org
+- Check out trygit.org
-Use a Git Cheatsheet
+- Use a Git Cheatsheet
-Look up Git Commands at git-scm.org
+- Look up Git Commands at git-scm.org
-This work is licensed under a Creative Commons Attribution-Share Alike 3.0 License

-Rails Girls · Crafted with excitement from Helsinki, Finland · Follow us on Twitter and Facebook